 When it comes to trust, the difference between ICO and IEO is clear.
-In IEO I need to trust the exchange (In this case Binance Launchpad) that their team run an high quality IEO due diligence.
+In IEO I need to trust the exchange (In this case Binance Launchpad) that their team runs high-quality IEO due diligence.
 Considering the reputation of the exchange, I’m much more likely as an investor to trust an IEO.

-Therefore the PR campaign for an IEO can focus more on the product itself, and the fact that the company passed an intense due diligence by the exchange.
+Therefore the PR campaign for an IEO can focus more on the product itself, and the fact that the company passed through intense due diligence by the exchange.